 Natural gas gathering may receive greater regulatory scrutiny at both the state and federal levels.
 For example, the TRRC has approved changes to its regulations governing transportation and gathering services performed by intrastate pipelines and gatherers, which prohibit such entities from unduly discriminating in favor of their affiliates.
 Many of the producing states have adopted some form of complaint-based regulation that generally allows natural gas producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to natural gas gathering access and rate discrimination allegations.
 ETP's and Regency's gathering operations could be adversely affected should they be subject in the future to the application of additional or different state or federal regulation of rates and services.
-ETP's and Regency's gathering operations also may be or become subject to safety and operational regulation relating to the design, installation, testing, construction, operation, replacement and management of gathering facilities.
+ETP's and Regency's gathering operations also may be or become subject to safety and operational regulations relating to the design, installation, testing, construction, operation, replacement and management of gathering facilities.
 Additional rules and legislation pertaining to these matters are considered or adopted from time to time.
 ETP and Regency cannot predict what effect, if any, such changes might have on their operations, but the industry could be required to incur additional capital expenditures and increased costs depending on future legislative and regulatory changes.

 Regulation of Pipeline Safety.
 ETP's and Regency's pipeline operations are subject to regulation by the U.S. Department of Transportation ("DOT"), under the PHMSA, pursuant to which the PHMSA has established requirements relating to the design, installation, testing, construction, operation, replacement and management of pipeline facilities.
 In addition, the states in which ETP and Regency conduct operations administer federal pipeline safety standards under the Natural Gas Pipeline Safety Act of 1968, as amended ("NGPSA"), which requires compliance with safety standards during construction and operation of certain the pipelines and subjects the pipelines to regular inspections.
 Failure to comply with the safety laws and regulations may result in the imposition of administrative, civil and criminal remedies.
-The "rural gathering exemption" under the NGPSA presently exempts substantial portions of ETP's and Regency's gathering facilities from jurisdiction under the NGPSA, but does not apply to intrastate natural gas pipelines.
+The "rural gathering exemption" under the NGPSA, but does not apply to intrastate natural gas pipelines.
 The portions of ETP's and Regency's facilities that are exempt include those portions located outside of cities, towns or any area designated as residential or commercial, such as a subdivision or shopping center.
-Changes to federal pipeline safety laws and regulations may be made more stringent and penalties could be increased.
+Changes to federal pipeline safety laws and regulations are being considered by Congress and the DOT including changes to the "rural gathering exemption," which may be restricted in the future.
+Other safety regulations may be made more stringent and penalties could be increased.
 Such legislative and regulatory changes could have a material effect on ETP's and Regency's operations and costs of transportation service.